-The course will begin with Plato's extended analogy between the soul and city state (polis) in his most famous dialogue, The Republic.
+Next the course will discuss Plato's extended analogy between the soul (psyche) and the city state (polis) in his most famous dialogue, The Republic (ca. 380 BCE).
 The focus here will be on Plato's threefold partitioning of the inner human being and on the corresponding tripartite division of the body politic.

-In a next move the course will address Hegel's influential distinction between the social spheres of civil society and the state in his comprehensive account of modern social life, Elements of the Philosophy of Right.
+In a next move the course will address Hegel's influential distinction between the social spheres of civil society and the state in his comprehensive account of modern social life, Elements of the Philosophy of Right (1820).
 The chief concern here will be with the functional division of the modern human being into the city burger and the state citizen.

-In a final move the course will compare and contrast the ancient and modern Western conception of civic life analyzed so far with Eastern ways of describing and prescribing the individual's relation to a social and civil whole.
+In a major further move the course then will compare and contrast the ancient and modern Western conception of civic life analyzed so far with Eastern ways of describing and prescribing the individual's relation to a social and civil whole.
 The focus here will be on Confucian social and civic ethics in the specifically different but structurally akin relations between ruler and ruled and parents and children.
 The primary text here will be the posthumous collection of Confucius' teachings and conversations, The Analects.
 In concluding, the course will consider the nature and significance of the contemporary revival of ancient Confucian ethical thought in an otherwise increasingly modernized East Asian world.

 Students will acquire historical and philosophical knowledge about the relation between ancient and modern as well as European and Asian conceptions of political society, improve their skills in the analysis of philosophical texts and problems, and enhance their ability to discuss complex theoretical issues in written and spoken academic English.

 The course will be taught as a seminar with substantial and regular student participation, including formal presentations, moderated discussions and writing assignments.
 The final grade will be based one third each on active class participation, a formal class presentation and a term paper.